 Tamales from Mole Poblano (1144 S. 9th Street): Tamales are a weekend thing and the versions from this restaurant are delicious (light, fluffy and flavorful) – and, super cheap at $2.50 each.
 They begin selling them when they open at 8:00 and are usually sold out well before lunchtime.
 Stock up on all the varieties (chicken verde, veggie with cheese, pork rojo, and their specialty, pork mole) – they freeze very well.
 Stick around for breakfast, because they have very tasty egg dishes, such as the eggs with chorizo and black beans and the omelette with ham and mushroom.

 For the classic breakfast of Mexican hot chocolate (or cafe ole) with churros, try Cafe y Chocolate (1532 Snyder – about a half hour walk from the Italian Market).
 Delicious food and very friendly staff.
 We also loved the dessert of sweet plantains with cream.

 Another great choice for classic Mexican fare is Mexico Lindo (700 Moore Street), located in a corner space a short walk from the Italian Market area.
-It’s a great local spot, with staff that are happy to see you, inexpensive, tasty basics and delicious salsas.
+It’s a great local spot, with friendly staff, inexpensive, tasty basics and delicious salsas.
 We had the pork huarache and chorizo tacos.

 Tobey says: I’m definitely ready to go back!
 Everything was delicious, although I’m still not sure about the chamoyada – it didn’t really float my boat!